grafana/loki/docs/sources/clients/promtail/scraping.md

 Refer to the [Cloudfare](../../configuration/#cloudflare) configuration section for details.

 ## Heroku Drain
-Promtail supports receving logs from Heroku application, by using [Heroku HTTPS Drain](https://devcenter.heroku.com/articles/log-drains#https-drains).
+Promtail supports receiving logs from a Heroku application by using a [Heroku HTTPS Drain](https://devcenter.heroku.com/articles/log-drains#https-drains).
-Configs are set in `heroku_drain` section in `scrape_config`
+Configuration is specified in a`heroku_drain` block within the Promtail `scrape_config` configuration.

 ```yaml
 - job_name: heroku_drain